ilonawillemse/Fish-tank/ASSESSMENT.md

 - the floating part of my fish when they die i think is cool too.

+- the balanced algea fish relationship

 <!-- how i cleaned up some parts -->
 - I added some methods in order to return the counting of the fish and algea populations at once, this way i did not have to repeat my iterating over the grid for more than once.

+- also I limited the lines of code in the main by putting the visualisations inside some functions

 <!-- biggest decisions -->